 We hopped out of a Lyft at a cute little restaurant for brunch, which we happily went for thanks to the patio seating in the sun.
-Seriously, I could get used to melting in late October, hello sun.
-I later discovered the restaurant was British themed, complete with flags and a UK map on the inside, and it was aptly called the Village Idiot – make of that what you will.
+Seriously, I would get very comfortable with melting in late October – hello sun.
+I later saw the restaurant was British themed, complete with flags and a UK map on the inside, and it was aptly called the Village Idiot – make of that what you will.

 Feeling famished, we hurriedly ordered in smoked salmon eggs benedict and lattes (twinning once again), and it was delicious.
 Just look at those potatoes, and potatoes really are my weakness.
 Honestly, you know you’re in LA when your server doesn’t bring you tapwater, but ‘reverse osmosis’ water… of course.

 Having had a fail in attempting to discover the Hop-On-Hop-Off bus as it only had a couple of stops on Melrose and comes only once every 30 mins, we decided to give it a swerve in favour of Uber-ing our way around some of the stops we wanted to visit instead.
-We started off on Melrose, and discovered that one of the most fun things about the street is simply discovering all of the cool murals and street art dotted around.
+We began on Melrose, and found that one of the most fun things about the street is simply discovering all of the cool murals and street art along the avenue.

 Then, of course, we found that wall – the fucking pink wall!
-I was honestly taken aback with how seriously it was all taken.
+I was honestly in shock at how seriously it was all taken.
 Firstly, there is a sign listing out rules for how to treat the wall.
 Then, there’s an attendant.
 There was also a line up for using the wall.
 It was honestly ridiculous!

 But, when in Rome…

 Pretty much wherever you look along Melrose is Instagrammable.
-It’s pretty impressive how the city is almost created around the app and phenomenon.
+It’s pretty impressive how the city is almost entirely a creation for the app and phenomenon.

 Walking a little further up past the trendy and bars restaurants of the city, we stumbled across Melrose Place.
 It’s the most beautiful little shopping area I’ve probably ever seen.
 Surrounded by neatly manicured gardens and stuffed with adorable boutique shops, I only wish I had the money to shop in them!
 We headed into Glossier for a peek, before walking along the street.